wgcrouch/scrum-board/README.md

 Copy app/config/parameters.yml.dist to app/config/parameters.yml

-Update parameters.yml with your mongo config
+Update parameters.yml with your mongo config and less paths

 From the root folder run "php bin/composer.phar install" to pull in all deps